dixonge/gtd/posts/built-with-eleventy.md

 ---
 ![](/img/11ty.png)

-I'll write up the details later, but this site is now being created/parsed/compiled, etc. using [Eleventy](https://11ty.dev).
+I'll write up the details later, but this site is now being created/parsed/compiled, etc. using [the Eleventy static site generator](https://11ty.dev).
 I'm still pushing it to GitHub, and Netlify is grabbing it and serving it.
 That part's the same.
 Just different under the hood.
 Also a new design/theme, and redoing IndieWeb.

 More soon.